claranet/spryker-demoshop/README.md

 ### Spryker Configuration

-Since in a dockerized environment external services are reachable on different addresses depending on the environment the code is running in we need some configuration to be adjusted container spin up times.
-We therefore use the Spryker native mechanism of configuration file precedence in order to inject our configurations via the site local configuration file `config/Shared/config_local.php`.
+Since in a dockerized environment external services are reachable on different addresses depending on the environment the code is running in, the container/image needs to be configurable from the outside via environment variables.
+These need to be consumed by the spryker app.
+Therefore this image is expecting specific environment variables injected as docker env vars and which are being consiumed via a prepared `config_local.php`.

+We're leveraging the Spryker native mechanism of a configuration file hierarchy which defines order, precedence and the scheme of to be considered configuration files.
+This image provides its own site local configuration file which could be found in this repository under `docker/config_local.php` and which could be found in the resulting docker image under `config/Shared/config_local.php`.
 Since this file is the one which overrides all the others.